-To major in English the student must complete between 42 and 45 credit hours in English (depending on the track and excluding ENG 111 and 112) of which at least 24 credit hours must be taken at McKendree.
-Students majoring in English may elect one of the following three tracks: Literature Track; Literature/Writing Track; or English/Secondary Education Track.
-At least 21 hours of the English major (all tracks) must be taken from courses numbered 300 or above.
+To major in English the student must complete 42 credit hours in English (excluding ENG 111 and 112) of which at least 24 credit hours must be taken at McKendree.
+Students majoring in English may elect either a literature or a literature/writing track.
+At least 21 hours of the English major (both tracks) must be taken from courses numbered 300 or above.
 Students must earn at least a 2.25 average in the major with no course grades below a C-.
 In addition, students must complete a minimum of two semesters of a foreign language or equivalent (foreign language in high school is computed on the basis of one year equals one semester of college language).
 Thus majors must complete the equivalent of 102 (second semester) of whichever language they chose.